jezze/berk/README.md

     $ berk config myhost label "beer donut"

-Using berk list with a label we can now filter out only the machines that match the label we are interested in like "donut":
+Using berk list with a label we can now filter out only the remotes that match the label we are interested in like "donut":

     $ berk list donut